ncase/blog/src/posts/backlog.md

 * Processing how I lost my virginity *before* my first kiss; I was 15, the other guy was 40+.
 It wasn't forced, "I was willing".
 What would drive an adult to do that?
 What would drive a *kid* to seek out such an adult?
 * Looking at the political state of the world, a fear lots of folks have: the fear that democracy will die -- or worse, that democracy *deserves* to die.
 * Lots of smart & decent people have fallen for horrible beliefs.
 Famous intellectuals supported coercive eugenics even after Hitler, state Communism even during Stalin, your favorite French philosopher probably signed [the 1977–79 open letters to abolish the age of consent](https://en.wikipedia.org/wiki/French_petitions_against_age_of_consent_laws).
 If *these* geniuses can fall for it, what chance do the rest of us have?
 Becoming enlightened and going crazy *feel identical from the inside*.
 If I lost my mind, *how would I even know?*
 * And of course, being an internet creator who pays rent from being online, I *do* fear being "cancelled".
-I want to rip off the band-aid, and dump *every horrible thing* into this novel.
+I want to rip off the band-aid, and dump *every horrible thing* into this story — a story starring two pedophiles, a former incel, and an imperialist eugenicist Fascist.
 Then, if I survive *that*, I'll have the relief of knowing I'll be invincible.

 **Progress:** 5%. ◻️◻️◻️◻️◻️

 Detailed 12-chapter outline with character bible.
 One 10,000-word chapter's first draft fully written.
 Read a *LOT* of research papers/books on pedophilia & child abuse.
 I now know way more about those than I ever wanted to know.

+(For example, did you know *women* child molesters are surprisingly common?
+Something like 10% to 20% of all child molesters are women[^fsco]; they're drastically under-reported & under-convicted, of course.
+This is partly why the *main* main character, Hazel, is a woman child molester.
+To, I dunno, "raise awareness", or at least be less cliché.)

+[^fsco]: Tozdan, Briken, & Dekker (2019): [Uncovering Female Child Sexual Offenders](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6463078/).
+See Table 2 for Prevalence Rates (PRs) of female child sex offenders, which range from 10% to 20%.
+These estimates are based off actual surveys of victims, not just what filters down to official reports.

 **Time on backburner:** 1 year.